mamut-tme/nwis_uanalyst2000/other_components/README.md

 one of the 15V power supplies:
 ![DSC_0177.JPG](DSC_0177.JPG)
 Below the fuse you can see 3 yellowish capacitors and there is also one a bit to the right.
-These are metalized paper, manufactured by RIFA capacitors.
+These are metalized paper capacitors, manufactured by RIFA .
 Their lifespan is about 30 years... please inspect them before running the system, cracks in the casing are possible to be seen with a bare eye.
 In any case I recommend replacing them.
-It is possible to by direct replacements in the same technology made by Kemet (they bought RIFA), but they are quite expensive and franky speaking I don't trust that technology.
+It is possible to buy direct replacements in the same technology made by Kemet (they bought RIFA), but they are quite expensive and franky speaking I don't trust that technology.
 I suggest replacing them with some MKP (metalized polypropylene foil) caps, X2/Y2 rating as below:
 * 100nF 250VAC X2 class (1 pcs per PSU), pin raster is originally about 21mm, but there is also a pad allowing to install a 15 mm cap
 * 2,2nF (marked 2200pF) 250VAC Y2 class (3 pcs per PSU), pin raster = 10mm